Partial tidal disruptions of spinning eccentric white dwarfs by spinning intermediate mass black holes: Methodology

-Next, to create a uniformly spinning star in a relaxed state, we follow the procedure outlined in \cite{Garc2020}.
-Initially, we generate a relaxed fluid star in SPH without any rotation.
-The SPH particles are initially distributed in a close-packed sphere, and their radial positions are then adjusted to match the desired density profile.
-For polytropic models, the desired density profile is obtained by solving the Lane–Emden equation, while for WD models, it is achieved by solving the hydrostatic equilibrium equation and mass conservation equation simultaneously, as detailed in \cite{Garain2023b}.
-The stretching of particle positions reduces statistical noise resulting from random particle placement.
-However, to settle the internal properties, such as density, the fluid star needs to evolve in isolation.
-The final relaxed fluid star is attained after evolution, ensuring its kinetic energy is within a specified tolerance level and its density profile converges to the desired configuration.
+where $M_{{ LE}}(r)$ is the enclosed mass from the desired Lane–Emden profile, and $r_{\rm max}$ is the radius of the initial close-packed sphere.
+For polytropic models, the density profile is derived from the Lane–Emden equation, while for WD models, it is obtained by solving the hydrostatic equilibrium and mass conservation equations, as detailed in \cite{Garain2023b}.
+This stretching process reduces noise by aligning the particle distribution more accurately with the target density, in contrast to methods that use random particle placement and suffer from Poisson noise.
+During the subsequent relaxation phase in isolation, residual motions are damped by the standard Monaghan–Gingold artificial viscosity \citep{Morris}, along with the Balsara switch \citep{Balsara1995} to suppress viscosity in shear flows.
+The final relaxed fluid star is attained once the kinetic energy falls below a specified threshold and the density profile converges.

 Once we obtain the relaxed fluid star without rotation, we introduce rigid rotation and allow the system to relax in the presence of internal dissipation, i.e., artificial viscosity.
 To eliminate velocity field noise and quickly reach equilibrium, we periodically set velocities to zero in the co-moving reference frame.
 During the initial relaxation, resetting occurs at shorter intervals, $dt = t_{sc}/3$ (where $t_{sc}$ is the sound crossing time), repeated five times consecutively.
 After that, the system is reset at longer intervals, $dt = 0.8t_{sc}$, until the fluctuation in angular velocity is $0.1\%$ of the desired angular velocity for star rotation.
 Finally, we allow the system to evolve freely without resetting velocities for a sufficiently long period, ensuring oscillations around average values of star properties -- central density, polar and equatorial radius, and total kinetic, internal, and gravitational energies -- remain below $2.5\%$.
 This methodology has been validated as widely applicable to various stellar models, ranging from polytropic stars to WDs.